Key Statistics

 70%

-The percentage of Latino college students who are the first in their family to attend college.
+of Latino college students are the first in their family to attend college.

 21%

-The percentage of the country’s 16.6 million students enrolled in undergraduate programs who are Latino.
+of the country’s 16.6 million students enrolled in undergraduate programs are Latino.

 35%

-The amount of LGBTQ Latinx students who are more likely to miss school due to feeling unsafe.
+of LGBTQ+ Hispanic students are more likely to miss school due to feeling unsafe.

 Statistics about Latino wealth in the U.S.